Travel to Thailand from the US

 Visas for US Citizens

-America – a Visa Exempt country
+United States of America – a Visa Exempt country

-American citizens can enter Thailand as a tourist for up to 30 days without needing a pre-approved visa.
+American citizens can enter Thailand as a tourist for up to 30 days without needing a pre-approved Thai visa.
 Visitors from the USA can organize a 30-day period of stay when landing at one of Thailand’s international airports.
 This 30-day stay is often referred to as a “Visa on arrival”.

 Long Term Visas for Americans

-Thai Elite Visa
+Thailand Elite Visa

 If you wish to make Thailand easily accessible for many years to come or are perhaps thinking of relocating permanently, it is worth having a look at the Thai Elite Visa.

-The Thai Elite Visa allows American citizens to live in Thailand for 5, 10, or even 20 years.
+The Thai Elite Visa allows American citizens to live in Thailand for 5, 10, 15, or even 20 years.
 Thai Elite members do not need to worry about some of the eligibility criteria that are needed when applying for other long-term visas.

 The Thai Elite visa is exclusive and offers a host of benefits to holders.
-If you want to enjoy “Thai life” for the long term, you can read more about the Thai Elite Visa.
+If you want to enjoy “Thai life” for the long term, you can read more about the Thailand Elite Visa.

 Non-Immigrant Visa